Best Golf Wedges For Beginners 2025

 Full face grooves only available in the weaker lofts

 Callaway has produced many forgiving wedges in golf to help a lot of golfers with their wedge game.
 For those of you that may need assistance around the greens then the Callaway CB wedge might just be the club for you.
-With a large cavity back design built to offer up the most forgiveness for a variety of shots and a wide base combined to make this a very forgiving wedge.
-In the wedges from 54º to 60º you get a full face of grooves this helps increase the forgiveness for off-center hits meaning spin levels can stay higher even with mis-strikes.
+With a large cavity back design built to offer up the most forgiveness for a variety of shots, and a wide base, I found this to be an extremely forgiving wedge.
+In the wedges from 54º to 60º you get a full face of grooves which helps increase the forgiveness for off-center hits meaning spin levels can stay higher even with mis-strikes.

-On the face it has the same face-blasted grooves that you see in the Jaws Raw wedge, this creates a rougher surface on the face, increasing friction and therefore spin.
-This helps to create great levels of spin no matter the conditions you are in.
-Even though the bounce is relatively high on these wedges, we didn't find any issues with sliding under the ball or anything like that making this one of the best high bounce wedges you can get.
+On the face it has the same face-blasted grooves that you see in the Jaws Raw wedge, which creates a rougher surface on the face, increasing friction and therefore spin.
+Even though the bounce is relatively high on these wedges, I didn't find any issues with sliding under the ball or anything like that making this one of the best high bounce wedges you can get.

 Best wedge set